maw/fmt.js/README.md

 * It's unclear whether `"%{}"` should "expand" into into `""`, throw an exception, or do something else entirely.
 For now, it's undefined;
   don't do it.

+  (One idea: use %{} for one-off substitutions:
+    fmt("hello %{}", "world"); => "hello world")

 * The error reporting isn't fantastic.

 * I'm told a number of the tests fail on IE (not sure which version, and I don't have the means to easily test this in any case).

 * Maybe it would be a win to cache the results of parsing format strings.

+* Maybe some extra magic added to the placeholders would be useful